Huddersfield Town A.F.C.: New stadium, near extinction, and a return to the top flight (1992–2019)

-The team finished 16th and stayed up on their return, but were relegated after a 20th-place finish in 2018–19.
-Wagner left the club by mutual consent in January 2019, and was replaced by Borussia Dortmund II manager Jan Siewert, but Town were relegated in March with six matches remaining.
-The team amassed only three wins and 16 points by the end of the season.
+Championship years and two new owners (2019–present)

 Chairman Hoyle announced his departure in May 2019, selling the club to businessman Phil Hodgkinson, relinquishing the post due to poor health.
 Siewert was replaced by Lincoln City manager Danny Cowley in September of that year, who guided the club to survival in the Championship before being sacked.
 Leeds United assistant coach Carlos Corberán was appointed as the club's new head coach in July 2020.

-Huddersfield finished third in the EFL Championship and met fourth placed Nottingham Forest in the 2022 EFL Championship play-off final at Wembley, losing 1–0 in controversial circumstances; Town were denied two penalty claims by referee Jonathan Moss in his last game before retirement.
-In the first instance, the video assistant referee failed to overturn Moss's decision despite apparent contact between Forest's Jack Colback and Huddersfield's Harry Toffolo.
+Huddersfield finished third in the EFL Championship and met fourth placed Nottingham Forest in the 2022 EFL Championship play-off final at Wembley, losing 1–0; Town were denied two penalty claims by referee Jonathan Moss in his last game before retirement.
+In the first instance, the video assistant referee did not overturn Moss's decision despite apparent contact between Forest's Jack Colback and Huddersfield's Harry Toffolo.

-Corberán left in July 2022, shortly before the start of 2022–23 Championship season.
-Within one month he joined Olympiacos in Greece.
-Former Town player Danny Schofield was appointed as the new head coach, but he was dismissed 10 weeks later after a poor start to the new season, to be replaced by Hertha BSC assistant coach Mark Fotheringham.
-He himself lasted only 4 months and was sacked on 8 February 2023.
+Corberán left in July 2022, shortly before the 2022–23 Championship season, and joined Olympiacos in Greece.
+Former Town player Danny Schofield was appointed as the new head coach, but was dismissed 10 weeks later after a poor start to the new season, to be replaced by Hertha BSC assistant coach Mark Fotheringham.
+He lasted only four months and was sacked on 8 February 2023, being replaced by Neil Warnock five days later.
+His return to the John Smiths stadium saw a 2–1 win against Birmingham on 18 February 2023 and he was quoted as saying he had 'tears in his eyes' due to the reception he received from the fans.

+On 23 March 2023, Huddersfield announced the club's takeover by an unnamed North American group after Dean Hoyle, who returned to the club in 2020, acquired 100% of its shares and then sold them.
+The deal was subject to "legislative and governance procedures", and involved Hoyle writing off £40 million of debt to keep the club, sitting 22nd in the Championship, out of administration.
+On 28 March 2023, the club revealed the bid was from El Dorado Hills, California (United States) investor and owner of USL Championship side Sacramento Republic, Kevin M. Nagle; the deal was completed in June 2023.

+A 1–0 home victory against already-promoted Sheffield United on 4 May 2023 confirmed Huddersfield's safety.
+However, Huddersfield continued to struggle in the 2023–24 season, parting company with Warnock in September 2023, then appointing Darren Moore as manager, but sacking him in January 2024, after just three wins in 23 matches, with the club 21st in the second tier and three points above the relegation places.
+Moore was replaced by Andre Breitenreiter on 15 February 2024.
+The club ended the season in 23rd place, resulting in relegation to League One.
+Breitenreiter left the club by mutual consent and was replaced by Michael Duff.